LeoCR/encrypt_strings/README.md

 1.Initiate the object with a construct wherever name that you like.

-2.Define a variable for call the method: encrypt_strings($string) with an string by parameter.
+2.Define a variable for call the method: encrypt_strings($string) with the string that you like encrypt by parameter.

-3.After print the variable defined above,copy the hash from the browser.
+3.After print the variable defined above,make sure that you copied from the browser or saved the hash into a variable.

-4.Then define another variable and paste the hash copied for passing a parameter for the method decrypt_strings($hash_generated).
+4.Then define another variable and paste or push the hash that you copied or saved for passing by parameter for decrypt with the method decrypt_strings($hash_generated).

-5.Finally print again the last variable,defined above.
+5.Finally print again the last variable,defined above for watching the hash decrypted.